hcbwiz/ceph-dokan/README.md

 How to use
 ------------

-First install Dokan 0.6.0 on your Windows.
+First install Dokany 0.7.4 on your Windows.

-Dokan 0.6.0 support Windows XP/Vista/7/2008/8/2012.

-If you use Win8 or Win2012, you need install Dokan in Windows 7 compatibility mode.

-If you compile dokan yourself, you will need to sign the dokan.sys with your own cert.

 Now you can use ceph-dokan on your Windows and get full speed access to CephFS without slowly Samba.